pbastowski/meteor-upload-files/README.md

-This repo is a playground for doing file/image uploads with Meteor and AngularJS.
+This repo is a playground for doing file/image uploads with AngularJS and MeteorJS.